Search

 Read more here

-The CARE (Comprehensive Access to Resources and Education) for Long COVID Act has been introduced to the US senate, calling for accelerated research, improved education for health professionals, greater interagency cooperation, and more partnerships on Long COVID and ME/CFS.
+The CARE (Comprehensive Access to Resources and Education) for long COVID Act has been introduced to the US senate, calling for accelerated research, improved education for health professionals, greater interagency cooperation, and more partnerships on long COVID and ME/CFS.
 US advocacy groups are lobbying members of Congress and Senators to support the bill.

 Read more here

-The German ME/CFS Society and Long COVID Germany successfully lobbied to have ME/CFS and Long COVID included as part of the coalition government’s agreement.
+The German ME/CFS Society and long COVID Germany successfully lobbied to have ME/CFS and long COVID included as part of the coalition government’s agreement.
 The groups have now developed a national action plan for ME/CFS and Post-COVID Syndrome, which has been submitted to the federal government.
 The plan highlights the need for more research into pathophysiology, diagnosis, treatments and appropriate health services, and proposes a network of centres for the diagnosis and treatment of post-infectious diseases.

 Read more here